epsilonlabs/emf-rdf/RESOURCE.md

 ## Current limitations

-* Saving is not supported at the moment.
+The only modifications that are supported at the moment are:

+* Setting/unsetting single-valued EAttributes.

+Saving has only been tested against file-based locations.
+We have not tested saving into triple stores.

 ## .rdfres file format